-2. Application of the Accounting Standard for Fair Value Measurement
+(Application of the Implementation Guidance on Accounting Standard for Fair Value Measurement)

-The Accounting Standard for Fair Value Measurement (ASBJ Statement No. 30, July 4, 2019; hereinafter, the "Fair Value Measurement Accounting Standard"), etc. has been applied from the beginning of the current fiscal year.
-In accordance with the transitional treatment set forth in Paragraph 19 of the Fair Value Measurement Accounting Standard for and Section 44-2 of the Fair Value Measurement Accounting Standard, these accounting standards have been prospectively applied from the beginning of the current fiscal year.
+The Implementation Guidance on Accounting Standard for Fair Value Measurement (ASBJ Guidance No. 31, June 17, 2021; hereinafter, "Implementation Guidance on Fair Value Measurement Accounting Standard") has been applied from the beginning of the current fiscal year.
+In accordance with the transitional treatment set forth in Paragraph 27-2 of the Implementation Guidance on Fair Value Measurement Accounting Standard, this accounting standard has been prospectively applied from the beginning of the current fiscal year.

-There is no impact on the financial statements.
+There was no impact on the financial statements.